undix/ugai/README.md

 # Ugai.cgi
 **Transform the most makeshift router into a High-Efficiency Digital Library with `Ugai`**

 A Calibre e-Books application operating natively on MIPS Linux OpenWRT 12.09.
 Pronounced *ooh-guy*, this application enables rapid sharing of multimedia collections through any old router.
-With `ugai.cgi`, you can establish a portable, Calibre wireless server in under a minute, all for less than $10 and using under 5 watts of power.
+With `ugai.cgi`, you can establish a portable, Calibre wireless server in under a minute.
 No advanced IT skills required!
 Just type 4 command.

 If you planned to make home NAS storage for private collections and share it only between family or guest--not to stranger at social media, `ugai.cgi` is the perfect choice.
 Or it fit for teacher or trainner to replace whiteboard even costly projector and turn smartphone's audience as small presentation screen.